 The standard is effective for annual periods beginning on or after 1 January 2018 with retrospective application, early adoption is permitted.
-The Company is assessing potential impact on its financial statements resulting from application of IFRS 9.

 B. IFRS 15 Revenue from Contracts with Customers

 This standard replaces IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfer of Assets from Customers and SIC-31 Revenue - Barter of Transactions Involving Advertising Services.